USEC-WHISKEY/hdest-weapons/README.md

 - None: Weapons from this mod will not spawn in levels.
 Gear can only be obtained via the loadout manager.
 - Replace: Hideous Destructor weapon spawns will be replaced with weapons from this mod.
-- Map start: Weapons are only replaced at the start of the level.
-- Map mixed: Weapons are only replaced at the start of the level.
-There is a 50% chance weapons from this pack will appear.
+- Map: Weapons are only replaced at the start of the level.

 WARNING: Vanilla loadouts and certain vanilla weapons will not if using replace mode.
 This is intended to replace the default weapons entirely.
 It is still possible to spawn vanilla items via the loadout manager, but they will not function properly.
 If you want to use both weapons, play using map start or map mixed.
 The following items are replaced: